vishruth/Cleps/README.md

 ------------------------------

 **Name**

-C - C family (cross platform, curly braces, semi colons and so on) L - Language
+	• C - C family (cross platform, curly braces, semi colons and so on)

+	• L - Language

-E - for Ease (easy to write, with high level constructs like C# or python, code generation natively supported etc.)
+	• E - for Ease (easy to write, with high level constructs like C# or python, code generation natively supported etc.)

-P - Performance (maintain the performance of programs written in Assembly C, C++) S - and Security (guard against the ability to write code that can be exploited via overflows, thread timing etc. etc via contracts, refinement types and static analysis within the compiler)
+	• P - Performance (maintain the performance of programs written in Assembly C, C++)

+	• S - and Security (guard against the ability to write code that can be exploited via overflows, thread timing etc. via contracts, refinement types and static analysis within the compiler)

 To contribute
 -------------